telepresenceio/emojivoto/README.md

 The application is composed of the following 3 services:

 * [emojivoto-web](emojivoto-web/): Web frontend and REST API
-* [emojivoto-emoji-svc](emojivoto-emoji-svc/): gRPC API for finding and listing emoji
+* [emojivoto-emoji](emojivoto-emoji/): gRPC API for finding and listing emoji
-* [emojivoto-voting-svc](emojivoto-voting-svc/): gRPC API for voting and leaderboard
+* [emojivoto-voting](emojivoto-voting/): gRPC API for voting and leaderboard

 ![Emojivoto Topology](assets/emojivoto-topology.png "Emojivoto Topology")

 ## Running

-### In Minikube
+### In a Kubernetes Cluster

-Deploy the application to Minikube
+Deploy the application to a Kubernetes Cluster

 1. Inject, Deploy, and Enjoy